ammonhaggerty/my-digital-twin/README.md

 ![qaswa-ammon](https://github.com/user-attachments/assets/1efcfcad-6064-4d6a-9491-ee28dc498ecf)

 In this project, I'm sharing the background and approach to the making of my [Digital Twin](https://qaswa.com/sim) experiment.
 I'm also sharing the living *[instruction prompt](https://github.com/ammonhaggerty/my-digital-twin/blob/main/master_prompt.md)*, or "training corpus" for reference, discussion, and critique.
-I'm interested in discussing topics related to digital twins, proxy agents, vitual representation and more in the [Discussions tab](https://github.com/ammonhaggerty/my-digital-twin/discussions).
+I'm interested in discussing topics related to digital twins, proxy agents, virtual representation and more in the [Discussions tab](https://github.com/ammonhaggerty/my-digital-twin/discussions).

 ## Demo